noriakis/piphir/README.md

 - 16S rRNA gene sequences are extracted, and filtered for the minimum length of 1400 and maximum length of 1600.
 - Proteins were annotated for KEGG ORTHOLOGY number by DIAMOND.
     - This can be any protein alignment tools, like [KOfamScan](https://github.com/takaram/kofam_scan).
 [An interesting paper](https://www.biorxiv.org/content/10.1101/2023.11.06.565843v1) is recently published.
-- 16S rRNA copy number was obtained by the `K01977` ID.
+- 16S rRNA copy number was obtained by counting the 16S rRNA sequences.
 It can be from [rrndb](https://rrndb.umms.med.umich.edu/).

 If you have KEGG license, it is relatively easy to construct the database (See the section "Reference databases" in the [original paper](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-019-6427-1#Sec9)).